Sub-GeV-scale signatures of hidden braneworlds up to the Planck scale in a $SO(3,1)$-broken bulk: Introduction

 \section{Introduction}

-The desert -- i.e. no new physics in colliders between the TeV and the GUT scales \cite{desert} -- is a realistic but disappointing scenario feared in the context of the recent LHC results \cite{LHC}.
+The desert -- i.e. no new physics in colliders between the TeV and the GUT scales \cite{desert1,desert2,desert3,desert4} -- is a realistic but disappointing scenario feared in the context of the recent LHC results \cite{LHC1,LHC2}.
 However, some high-precision experiments at low energy could detect signatures of GUT scale and beyond.
-For instance, neutron electric dipole moment (nEDM) \cite {nEDM} or proton decay \cite{protondecay} are such signatures.
+For instance, neutron electric dipole moment (nEDM) \cite {nEDM1,nEDM2,nEDM3} or proton decay \cite{protondecay1,protondecay2,protondecay3} are such signatures.
 As a consequence, prospecting for new low-energy tests of physics beyond the Standard Model is of crucial interest.
 It offers an alternative and additional route to colliders to probe new physics with experiments at quite low cost.
-Moreover, many works \cite {domainwall,first,origin,E8E8,branevsDW,RSI,RSII,ExtraDBranreview, ekpy,pyro,branedark,6D,review,M4xZ2,pheno,npm,npmth,exp,ftl,DGS,twogen,ChungFreese} describe our visible Universe -- our visible world -- as a domain wall \cite {domainwall,branevsDW} (i.e. a 3-brane) inside a higher dimensional bulk, generally with five \cite{RSI,RSII,ExtraDBranreview, ekpy,pyro,DGS,twogen,ChungFreese} or sometimes six dimensions \cite{6D}.
-Some models also consider that many braneworlds could coexist within the bulk \cite {E8E8,RSI,ekpy,pyro,branedark,review,M4xZ2,pheno,npm,npmth,exp,ftl,ChungFreese} .
+Moreover, many works \cite {domainwall,first1,first2,origin,E8E8,branevsDW1,branevsDW2,branevsDW3,branevsDW4,RSI,RSII,ExtraDBranreview, ekpy,pyro,branedark,6D1,6D2,6D3,6D4,6D5,6D6,review1,review2,review3,review4,M4xZ2,pheno,npm,npmth,exp,ftl,DGS1,DGS2,twogen,ChungFreese,BWED} describe our visible Universe -- our visible world -- as a domain wall \cite {domainwall,branevsDW1,branevsDW2,branevsDW3,branevsDW4} (i.e. a 3-brane) inside a higher dimensional bulk, generally with five \cite{RSI,RSII,ExtraDBranreview, ekpy,pyro,DGS1,DGS2,twogen,ChungFreese,BWED} or sometimes six dimensions \cite{6D1,6D2,6D3,6D4,6D5,6D6}.
+Some models also consider that many braneworlds could coexist within the bulk \cite {E8E8,RSI,ekpy,pyro,branedark,review1,review2,review3,review4,M4xZ2,pheno,npm,npmth,exp,ftl,ChungFreese} .
 The interest for such many-world scenarios traces back to the Ho\v{r} ava-Witten \cite{E8E8} approach linking the $E_{8}\times E_{8}$ heterotic super-string theory in ten dimensions to eleven-dimensional supergravity on the orbifold $R_{10}\times S_{1}/Z_{2}$.
-Assuming a six-dimensional compactification on a Calabi-Yau manifold, this model leads to a $ M_{4}\times S_{1}/Z_{2}$ Universe (i.e. a five-dimensional bulk with a compactified extra dimension) in which ordinary- and hidden-sector particles live on two different 3-branes (or braneworlds) located at each boundaries of the orbifold.
-Along this line of thought, many models emerge such as the Randall and Sundrum's solution of the hierarchy problem (Randall-Sundrum type I scenario, or RSI) \cite{RSI}, or the so call ekpyrotic \cite{ekpy} and pyrotechnic \cite{pyro} universes as alternatives to cosmic inflation or to explain dark matter and dark energy \cite{branedark, review}.
-The bulk metric can be warped or not \cite{RSI,DGS} and these frameworks have also been extended for a non-compact fifth dimension \cite {RSI,RSII,ExtraDBranreview,ekpy,pyro,DGS,twogen,ChungFreese}.
-As a consequence, it is a major concern to put experimental constraints on those braneworld scenarios either at a cosmological scale or in particle physics.
-The present paper is located at the crossroads of experimental expectations between braneworld scenarios and low-energy physics.
+Assuming a six-dimensional compactification on a Calabi-Yau manifold, this model leads to a $ M_{4}\times S_{1}/Z_{2}$ Universe (i.e. a five-dimensional bulk with a compactified extra dimension) in which ordinary- and hidden-sector particles live on two different 3-branes (or braneworlds) located at each boundary of the orbifold.
+Along this line of thought, many models emerge such as the Randall and Sundrum's (RS) solution of the hierarchy problem \cite{RSI}, or the so-called ekpyrotic \cite{ekpy} universes as alternatives to cosmic inflation or to explain dark matter and dark energy \cite{branedark, review1,review2,review3,review4} .
+These frameworks have also been extended to a non-compact fifth dimension in $M_{4}\times R_{1}$ or $M_{4}\times R_{1}/Z_{2}$ bulks \cite{RSI,RSII,ExtraDBranreview,ekpy,pyro,DGS1,DGS2,twogen,ChungFreese} where the bulk metric can be warped or not \cite{RSI,DGS1,DGS2}.
+In many scenarios, while our visible braneworld sustains particles of the Standard Model (the TeV brane in RS-like models), the hidden braneworld (or Planck brane) supports a Planck-scale physics.
+In some other approaches, the hidden world should possess its own copy of the Standard Model \cite {review1,review2,review3,review4,ChungFreese,CF2,CF3,manyfold,ApCF,manyCF}.
+This is the case in the two-brane Universe scenarios where the bulk curvature violates the $SO(3,1)$ isometry thus leading to a violation of Lorentz invariance on branes \cite {review1,review2,review3,review4,ChungFreese,CF2,CF3}.
+The typical metric is then the Chung-Freese metric such that \cite{ChungFreese,CF2,CF3}: